daltyboy11/vocab/design.md

-The Design and Specification for the vocab command line tool
+Motivation, design, and specification for the vocab utility

 # Motivation
 I recently took the course Learning how To Learn on Coursera.
 Shortly before